nicklockwood/SwiftFormat/README.md

 Config files named ".swiftformat" will be processed automatically, however you can select an additional configuration file to use for formatting using the `--config "path/to/config/file"` command-line argument.
 A configuration file selected using `--config` does not need to be named ".swiftformat", and can be located outside of the project directory.

-The config file format is designed to be human editable.
+The config file format is designed to be edited by hand.
 You may include blank lines for readability, and can also add comments using a hash prefix (#), e.g.

 ```
 # format options